Concave Upward and Downward

 Usually our task is to find where a curve is concave upward or concave downward:

-The key point is that a line drawn between any two points on the curve won't cross over the curve:
+A line drawn between any two points on the curve won't cross over the curve:

 Let's make a formula for that!